Potluck Discussion: Ideal Mental States, Mixing Energy Systems, and Memorable Failures

 Rob Pickels 15:31

-Well, if you heard episode 204 That you’re definitely not offended by seeing it over here.
-So
+Well, if you’re in episode 204 then you’re definitely not offended by Grant saying —- over here, so…

 Grant Holicky 15:37

-thanks.
-I really enjoy that.
-And again, part of the whole idea of potluck is to get you guys thinking about this and talking about this.
+Thanks, I really enjoy that and again, part of the whole idea of potluck is to get you guys thinking about this and talking about this.
 So there’s the starting point for this week.
-Well, it’s

-a good conversation so we dive into mine.
-Yeah, let’s do it.
-Do you have no idea how much I struggled last night?
-I wanted to grab the studies Oh, and to get my research.
+You have no idea how much I struggled last night.
+I wanted to grab the studies.
+I wanted to get my research.

 Grant Holicky 15:56